uq-eresearch/thales/doc/thales-install-guide.md

 targets (e.g.: db:create, db:drop, db:setup, db:reset or spec) and the
 PostgreSQL user does not have the CREATEDB role.

+**Nginx is constantly in the starting state**

+If running `sudo service thales status` shows that Unicorn is always "starting", check that the Unicorn PID file directory exists.

+If it cannot create the PID file, Unicorn will not start.

+**502 Bad Gateway**

+The Unicorn HTTP server is not running or nginx has not been correctly configured.

 **403 Forbidden**

 When accessing a static file, this could be caused by the reverse